 • JESUS' DEATH ON THE CROSS demonstrated GOD'S LOVE

 by entering into all human suffering.

-• JESUS' RESURRECTION demonstrated GOD'S POWER over sin, death and satanic evil.
+• JESUS' RESURRECTION demonstrated GOD'S POWER over sin, death

 If God has already dealt with sin and evil through Jesus' death on the cross and his resurrection to life from the grave, why does he allow evil to exist and appear to go unpunished?